When can I get a smart meter?

 - Your supplier fits the meter and shows you how to use the in-home display.

 I rent.
 Can I still get a smart meter?

 Yes.
-If you pay your gas and/or electricity bills and they're addressed to you rather than your landlord, you don't need your landlord's permission to get a smart meter (although you should inform them).
-If your landlord pays the bills, you should check with them first before arranging your smart meter installation.
+If you pay your gas and/or electricity bills and they're addressed to you rather than your landlord, you don't need your landlord's permission to get a smart meter.
+However, we do recommend that you inform them first so that they are aware you’re planning to get one.
+If your landlord pays the bills, you should ask them to contact your supplier to arrange a smart meter installation for you.